 6. Customers can be in a variety of countries, including sanctioned countries

-A seemingly simple Remediation project can quickly escalate into a complicated one.
+KYC Remediation project can quickly escalate into a complicated one.
 For example, if you had a back-book of 5,000 UK based companies that need to be remediated this seems like an easy list to tackle right?
-Also, what if each of those UK companies
+Also, what if each of those UK companies is owned

-is owned by a foreign Ultimate Beneficial Owner (UBO), and if some UBOs were on a PEPs and Sanction list and currently based in a high-risk country?
+by a foreign Ultimate Beneficial Owner (UBO), and if some UBOs were on a PEPs and Sanction list and currently based in a high-risk country?
 The seemingly simple project turns very quickly into a complex one.
-Furthermore, if your clients are politically
+Furthermore, if your clients are politically exposed,

 7. There is a lack of experienced internal resource